Optimally Integrating Ad Auction into E-Commerce Platforms: The Optimal Mechanisms for the IAS

 Observing the inner maximization problem of the dual problem, when given a $\lambda$, it is an unconstrained problem with relaxed feasible region $\mathcal{\bar{X}}$.
-The following lemma guarantees that even though we relax the feasible region, the optimal solution $x^*_{ik}$ still is 0 or 1, for any $i,k$. \begin{lemma} The inner problem of dual problem has one 0-1 form optimal solution.
-That is, for any $v$, $x^{*}_{ij}(v)\in\{0,1\}$. \end{lemma} \begin{proof} The coefficient matrix of $\bar{\mathcal{X}}$ is totally unimodular matrix (\cite{Papa}).
-Therefore, the optimal solution $x^{*}_{ij}(v)$ is integral form, i.e., 0-1 form. \end{proof}
+Since the coefficient matrix of $\bar{\mathcal{X}}$ is totally unimodular matrix (\cite{Papa}), the optimal solution of inner problem is integral form, i.e., 0-1 form.
+Therefore, the optimal solution of inner problem can be obtained by mechanism $\mathcal{M}$ with $\alpha=1/(\lambda+1)$, that is,